rabeshi/eaamo-website/content/networking/_index.md

 - [Robert Upton](#robert-upton), Data Analyst and Algorithm Engineer at Avela.
 - [Ben Winters](#ben-winters), EPIC Counsel and leads EPIC's AI and Human Rights Project.

+Greg Bybee, Anastasia Miliano, and Robert Upton from Avela will be using the networking session to meet potential job applicants.
+More information available [here](#avela-is-hiring).

 ---